 Astra trainees on the part-time route spend 120 days in school across two academic years.
 In year one, candidates are in school two full days per week and spend one additional day with the Astra SCITT.
 In year two, they are in school for two full days per week.

 All training and assessment leads to the award of Qualified Teacher Status (QTS) by the DfE.
-An optional PGCE qualification with Goldsmiths includes 60 credits at Masters level, equivalent to one third of an MA.
+An optional PGCE qualification includes 60 credits at Masters level, equivalent to one third of an MA.

 All trainees are assessed against the Teachers’ Standards.
 Progress is monitored through weekly reflections on progress, objective setting, regular lesson observations and two QTS assignments.